ajmoradiya6/NLP-based-Customer-Service-Chatbot/README.md

 # NLP based Customer-Service Chatbot

-<p>This project is a demonstration of the Customer-Service based chatbot. .</p>
+<p>This project is a demonstration of the Customer-Service based chatbot.</p>